Raphide/Hero-Database/README.md

 ## Change logs

+### 14/10/2024 - Battle System started

+- Started to implement the battle system.

 ### 11/10/2024 - Back end testing

 - Started to implement end to end testing on the back end.